Abundance Acres Farm

 Maple

 Sugar (granulated).
-Plastic shaker bottle ($5 or $9) or bulk bag available.
-OUT OF STOCK 'TIL MAY
+Plastic shaker bottle or bulk bag available.
+OUT OF STOCK$15.00/lb

 Pork

 Frozen.
-Heritage hog fed local non-GMO no-spray feed.
+Heritage-cross hogs raised on pasture with local feed.
 Various cuts, priced up to $19/lb

 Rabbit